 Like Contemporary or Classical Pilates, Dynamic Pilates incorporates these principles in its practice.
 Both forms focus on the core muscles to drive movement in the rest of the body.
 These principles improve strength, flexibility, and posture.
 All of which keep the body mobile and reduce the risk of injury while building lean muscles.

 Dynamic Pilates takes this a step further.
 This technique is based on the ‘isolate, fatigue stretch’ principle.
 This combination of traditional pilates moves in a more intense or dynamic method to build lean, toned muscle.
-It is a strong, fitness-based results-driven class that gives a satisfying low-impact workout incorporating Pilates principles.
+It is a strong, fitness-based results-driven class that gives a satisfying low-impact Pilates workout incorporating the core principles.
 It also allows for the flexibility and creativity of the instructor to create flows that challenge your thoughts on what Pilates can be.

 The practice flows from one exercise to the next without following a set repertoire.
 Dynamic Pilates allows for creative input on the reformer, and the use of non-traditional Pilates props such as dumbbells, BOSU, and resistance bands.
 The one thing we love to do here at Dynamic Pilates TV is get creative.
 We are always experimenting with new moves and ideas, so come in with an open mind and get more inspired to stick to your at home workouts!